 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This reduces the extent of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also requires less natural gas to generate the same volume of heat compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This reduces the quantity of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
+It also involves less natural gas to generate the same rate of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the unit may have a significantly shorter life span.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
+If you put off scheduled maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.

-Typically, condensing furnaces type of system is a lot more efficient than traditional furnaces, as it only consumes the minimum amount of energy required to heat your home, saving you money in the long run.
+Typically, condensing furnaces type of system is much more efficient than traditional furnaces, as it only uses the minimum amount of energy needed to heat your home, which subsequently saves money on your utility bills.

-A variable-speed furnace doesn’t operate all the time.
-Rather, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to maintain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds depending on the temperature in your Mount Pleasant home as well as the amount of energy it requires to maintain that temperature.

-When sufficient energy is demanded to maintain your preferred temperature level, the furnace will shift to a higher speed to handle the demand.
-Doing this will ensure more efficient heating in your home while also offering quieter operation.
+When sufficient energy is demanded to maintain your set temperature level, the furnace will shift to a higher speed to manage the higher demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces